I am an awarding-winning journalist, writer and documentary producer.

 All my journalism – whether it be written or broadcast – is investigatory in nature.
 It is also original and exclusive.

-Some more background: in 2010 I won a ‘Scoop of the Year’ nomination at the British Press Awards for my story exposing England’s then Attorney General as having broken rules she passed into law.
+Some more background: in 2010 I won a British Press Awards ‘Scoop of the Year’ nomination for my story exposing England’s then Attorney General as having broken rules she passed into law.
 In 2015, while living in South Africa, I wrote a critically acclaimed book exposing a miscarriage of justice.
 In 2015 I was part of the BBC Panorama team which won the Foreign Press Association award for an investigation into corruption at FIFA.
-In 2018 I was part of the BBC Newsnight team nominated for an RTS award for its coverage of the Grenfell Tower disaster.
+In 2018 I was part of the BBC Newsnight team which won a Royal Television Society award for its coverage of the Grenfell Tower disaster.